welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/README.md

 | **@workspace can you generate a mermaid diagram of my application**

-Open .md file and add generated response
+Open the MERMAID-DIAGRAMS.md file in the folder and add the generated response.

+Save the file and click on Preview on the right hand corner.

 Click on preview, to preview .md file